Mockup: Systems engineering

+Mockups, wireframes and prototypes are not so cleanly distinguished in software and systems engineering, where mockups are a way of designing user interfaces on paper or in computer images.
+A software mockup will thus look like the real thing, but will not do useful work beyond what the user sees.
+A software prototype, on the other hand, will look and work just like the real thing.
+In many cases it is best to design or prototype the user interface before source code is written or hardware is built, to avoid having to go back and make expensive changes.
+Early layouts of a World Wide Web site or pages are often called mockups.
+A large selection of proprietary or open-source software tools are available for this purpose.

 Architecture

 At the beginning of a project's construction, architects will often direct contractors to provide material mockups for review.
 These allow the design team to review material and color selections, and make modifications before product orders are placed.
 Architectural mockups can also be used for performance testing (such as water penetration at window installations, for example) and help inform the subcontractors how details are to be installed.